Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • prevention of complications of anemia.

-Together with preparations containing iron, ascorbic acid is prescribed.
+Along with preparations containing iron, ascorbic acid is prescribed.

-The emphasis in nutrition is on the liver and offal, red fish, buckwheat and millet porridge.
-A lot of iron is found in greens, eggs, beef, walnut kernels.
+The emphasis in nutrition is on liver and offal, red fish, buckwheat and millet porridge.
+A lot of iron is found in greens, eggs, beef, and walnut kernels.
 Children with anemia should eat more apples, persimmons, citrus fruits, cherries, and strawberries.

 Color or color indicator - norm and deviations